BDS-SDU/vdoram-artifacts/rawdata/README.md

 The file `rawdata.rar` (RAR 5.0 archive) contains the raw data from the experiments.
 Extract it into the `<CompatCircuit>/Experiments/draw/rawdata` folder.
+You can also use `rawdata.tar.xz` file.